 A pen that allows access to grass is another great addition, but make sure it does have a wire floor so that nothing can tunnel underneath it to get to your guinea pig.
 The grass will still protrude through the wire so your pet won't miss out, and providing you move the pen a few times a week the wire won't be uncomfortable for them to walk on because the uneaten grass will act as a cushion.
 Fit a ramp that leads from the outside pen into the sleeping area and make sure this area is filled with good quality (non-dusty) hay or straw.

 A wire roof to the pen is equally important, as this will stop predators from targeting your cavy from above, e.g., birds of prey, cats, terriers, rats, polecats, etc.

 Do you keep your guinea pig / cavy indoors or outdoors?

 Always keep an eye on your guinea pig's health.
-If he or she show any signs of being unhealthy take them to a vet as soon as you can.
+If he or she shows any signs of being unhealthy, take them to a vet as soon as you can.
 They don't have a great ability to fight infections and tend to 'give up' very easily, which is why you should not delay in taking them to a vet if they show any signs of being unwell.
-Look out for runny noses, a dull, 'staring' (non-shiny) coat, runny eyes, or lifeless looking eyes, lethargic behavior, loss of appetite/weight, shivering or lack of activity.
-If you spot one or more of these danger signs then take your pet to the veterinary surgery as soon as you can.
+Look out for runny noses, a dull, "staring" (non-shiny) coat, runny eyes, or lifeless looking eyes, lethargic behavior, loss of appetite/weight, shivering or lack of activity.
+If you spot one or more of these danger signs, then take your pet to the veterinary surgery as soon as you can.
 It might just save their life.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.